craigsdennis/taste/README.md

   "es6 usage": {
     "counts": {
       "forEach": 4,
-      //...
 ```

 ## TODO
-[ ] - Support multiple languages by pluggable Tasters for querying AST.
+- [ ] - Support multiple languages by pluggable Tasters for querying AST.
-[ ] - Allow profiles to specify taster, but fallback to the default
+- [ ] - Allow profiles to specify taster, but fallback to the default.
-[ ] -

 ## Contributing
 Not quite yet...but if you are interested, give me a ping.